ukorvl/react-on-screen/README.md

 ```
 The standalone version creates window.ReactOnScreen object with all exports from esm version.

 Note, that ```react``` package is not included into standalone version, but is required.
-Standalone version requires global React variable, defined somewhere, to work as expected.
+Standalone version requires global React variable to work as expected.

 ## Usage